roidrage/scalarium-riak/riak/README.md

 Create a custom role in Scalarium, its short name is expected to be "riak" (without the quotes).

-Add "riak" as a custom recipe to the role.
-Add instances, start them, boom!
+* Add "riak" as a custom setup recipe to the role.
+* Add "riak::haproxy" as custom configure recipe.
+* Give them EBS storage mounted on /vol/riak.
+* Don't forget to assign Elastic IPs, starting stopping instances without them will mess up your ring.
+* Add instances, start them, boom!

 * Lastly, Words of Wisdom from Basho themselves.